 “Opportunity doesn’t knock twice”.
-It sounds like you are pressuring me into a one time offer and I loose if I don’t listen to you…do not like to be threatened with an ultimatum.
+This sounds like you are pressuring me into a one-time offer and I lose if I don’t listen to you…do not like to be threatened with an ultimatum.

-“Six of one, half a dozen of another” hate the phrase, it is so stupid.
-It was funny when I was 7, but not now.
+“Six of one, half a dozen of another” hate the phrase.
+At 7 years old it was funny, but not now.